charcope/consignment-store/htdocs/cws-consignment/README.txt

 SKU's do need to be unique.
 Since this is for a consignment shop it is assumed each item is unique and requires its own sku.

+= I get a 403 when I try to select an image on the Add Item form. =

+I have seen this on Microsoft Edge when there is a security plugin such as WordFence activated.
+You need to allow basedir to be posted.
+In WordFence, go to All Options and scroll down to Allolisted URLs.
+Add a new URL that is the page where your form is (/addanitem/ for example).
+Select Param Type POST Body, and enter basedir in the Param Name.
+Click ADD.
+Add another rule now for the ajax file by entering URL /wp-content/plugins/cws-consignment/public/class-cws-consignment-public.php.
+And again select Param Type POST Body, and enter basedir in the Param Name.
+Click ADD.
+And Save Changes.

 == Screenshots ==